electrode-io/electrode/docs/chapter1/intermediate/build-a-progressive-web-app.md

 # Build a Progressive Web App

-"A Progressive Web App (PWA) uses modern web capabilities to deliver an app-like user experience." – [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/)
+[Progressive Web Apps (PWA) ](https://developers.google.com/web/progressive-web-apps/) use modern web capabilities to deliver an app-like user experience.

 PWAs are incredibly powerful and provide functionalities like offline first, push notifications, background sync, GPU rendering, 60FPS scrolling and add to home screen for a native-like app experience.